noisepy/NoisePy/CONTRIBUTING.md

 tests/test_cli.sh asdf
 ```

-NOTE: This last downloads a small amount of data from SCEDC to test the download funcionality.
-Occationally, the serv
+NOTE: The CLI tests download a small amount of data from SCEDC to test the download funcionality.
+Occassionally, the service
+is unavailable and the test will fail.
+This is usually resolved in a few minutes.

 ## Overview